Subhambawane/autotrigger-py-cstrike/README.md

 a python script that automatically generates trigger_multiple entities for surfable or walkable surfaces in counter-strike: source maps.

-heavily beta. might not work for more complex maps or massive maps yet, but supports basic classes and world geometry. only supports hammer++ because we use the precise vertices_plus key values to calculate the normal. more info available in github in desc. only tested on css.
+heavily beta. might not work for more complex maps or massive maps yet, but supports basic classes and world geometry. only supports hammer++ because we use the precise vertices_plus key values to calculate the normal. only tested on css.

 the goal of this is to help make tricksurf maps, since we use a sourcemod plugin to hook triggers by targetname and register players touching specific sequences of triggers in order to register trick completions.  but maybe others find this interesting

+todo:

+- better ID handling
+- support every hammer++ class
+- more testing

-video:
+## video:

 [![video example](https://img.youtube.com/vi/pcAtYqe7Slg/0.jpg)](https://www.youtube.com/watch?v=pcAtYqe7Slg)